szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Nature's beauty is the druidic Wail of the Banshee (only for humanoids anyway), but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells—without save editing or special kits, that is).
 Save bonus is now +2 instead of +3.

-Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.Finally, it can be configured to make True Sight prevent the effect, since it is an illusion.
+Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.
+Finally, it can be configured to make True Sight prevent the effect, since it is an illusion.

 ### Make Cleric's level 7 version of confusion act like Chaos (330)